-Regional councils have a mandate under Part 2 of the Biosecurity Act 1993 (the Act) to provide regional leadership in activities that prevent, reduce or eliminate adverse effects from harmful organisms that are present in their region.
-Environment Canterbury/Kaunihera Taiao ki Waitaha therefore has this leadership role in the Canterbury region.
+Environment Canterbury is mandated under Part 2 of the Biosecurity Act 1993 (the Act) to provide regional leadership in activities that prevent, reduce or eliminate adverse effects from harmful organisms that are present in their region.
+Environment Canterbury / Kaunihera Taiao ki Waitaha therefore has this leadership role in the Canterbury region.

-The Canterbury Regional Pest Management Plan 2018-2038 (CRPMP) is the result of a public process that determines what plants and animals should be controlled to benefit the region.
-Those included significantly threaten our economy, Māori Tikanga, health, recreation or natural ecosystems (biodiversity).
+The Canterbury Regional Pest Management Plan 2018-2038 (CRPMP) is the result of a public process that determines what plants and animals are managed within the region, those included significantly threaten our economy, Māori Tikanga, health, recreation or natural ecosystems (biodiversity).
 The CRPMP must be reviewed at least once every 10 years and this work was last completed during 2017-18.